paulcheeba/about-time-next/README.md

 **Supported Calendars:**
 - **D&D 5e Calendar (v5.2+)**: Native Foundry v13 calendar system with Harptos, Greyhawk, Gregorian, and Khorvaire calendars.
-- **Seasons & Stars**: Full integration with formatted date/time display. *Currently active and tested.*
+- **Seasons & Stars**: Full integration with formatted date/time display.
-- **Simple Calendar**: Legacy compatibility layer retained for reference/back-compat.
+- **Simple Calendar**: Legacy compatibility layer retained for reference.
 Full support depends on a FVTT v13 update of the Simple Calendar module.
+SC integration may soon be removed if confirmed abandoned.

 **Auto-Detection (Default):**
 When set to "Auto-detect", the module checks in priority order: